Electrical Code & Low Energy Code

-The BC Electrical Code program is beneficial for Apprentice and Journeyperson Electricians, as they can be recognized by the BC Safety Authority (BCSA) for application of a Class A, B, or C Field Safety Representative (FSR) examination.
+The BC Electrical Code program is beneficial for Apprentice and Journeyperson Electricians, as they can be recognized by Technical Safety BC for application of a Class A, B, or C Field Safety Representative (FSR) examination.
 To do so, the student must be a Qualified Red-Seal Electrician.

-Regarding the BC Low Energy Code program, in order to be recognized by the BCSA for application of a "Class LO Energy FSR," the student should have one year of relevant experience.
+Regarding the BC Low Energy Code program, in order to be recognized by Technical Safety BC for application of a "Class LO Energy FSR," the student should have one year of relevant experience.